 Workers' comp insurance premiums are calculated according to how employees are classified (with regards to the specific type of work they perform) and the rate assigned to each employee classification.
 The premium rate itself is expressed as dollars and cents per $100 dollars of payroll for each class code.
 In most states, the National Council on Compensation Insurance (NCCI) determines the classification rate and experience modification factor (MOD).

-Premiums for workers' compensation insurance are calculated by the formula below...
+Premiums for workers' compensation insurance are calculated by the formula below:

-For better cash flow managment, you can spread your premium payment out over the year instead of paying one lump sum.
+For better cash flow management, you can spread your premium payment out over the year instead of paying one lump sum.
 Just be sure to choose a payroll provider that gives you the option of having your workers' comp premium deducted each payroll period.
 This is called a 'pay as you go' program.

 Businesses are separated into groups according to the type of work they do.
 The classification system identifies which type of work presents more risk to the employees performing these tasks.
 For each classification of employee, the business owner must pay a certain amount for workers' comp insurance based on every $100 dollars of payroll.

-Your experience modifier - typically referred to as your MOD - is a numeric representation of your company's claim experience.
+Your experience modifier, typically referred to as your MOD, is a numeric representation of your company's claim experience.
 MODs are based on how your business compares to others in your industry with similarly classified employees.
 An average MOD is set at 1.00.
 Employers with fewer and less severe accidents than average have a MOD of less than 1.00.